 Trip to the Loire Valley from Paris

 You’ve probably already heard of the Loire Valley!
-This region is home to many prestigious French Renaissance châteaux.
-If you’re staying in Paris for a while and have some time to visit some nearby French cities or want to have a one-day trip outside Paris, the Loire Valley is actually the best idea you could have had!
+This region is home to many prestigious French Renaissance châteaux (that’s castles in French!).
+If you’re staying in Paris for a while and have some time to visit some nearby French cities, or want to have a one-day trip outside Paris, the Loire Valley is actually the best idea you could have had!
 The Loire Valley is perfect for anyone who’s into castles, understanding history, and love charming and romantic places!

-How to get to the Loire Valley
+How to get to the Loire Valley from Paris

 Last but not least, you can join a guided tour that departs from Paris.
-This specific option is ideal for people who just want to spend one day in the Loire Valley and want to have a general idea of the Loire Valley châteaux.
+This option is ideal for people who just want to spend one day in the Loire Valley, and want to have a general idea of the Loire Valley châteaux.
 The ParisCityVision company offers audio guided tours by bus.
 They leave early in the morning from Paris and propose a round-trip through several Loire Valley castles.

 What to see in the Loire Valley